highchair/highchairdesign-com/_posts/2012-12-10-digital-patina.md

 I for one, would prefer that we design a digital world that replicates the positive things about the real world and translates them in a new way.
 Leaving your mark, having objects that tell a story and have a history with you, that’s a positive thing.

-*Originally published on ProjectEvolution.com*
+— _Originally published on ProjectEvolution.com, now defunct_

-* * *
+***

 ## Follow up

-*September 3rd, 2013:*
+_September 3rd, 2013:_

 ### More thinking

 [A great piece about the emerging “slow web”](https://www.fastcodesign.com/1673336/4-ways-slow-design-will-make-the-super-fast-world-we-live-in-better) and how new Apps can take advantage of people’s appreciation for the authentic.
 Some implications for Digital Patina implied.

 ### Earlier Incarnations of the Idea

 A comment on the previous live blog post tipped me off to the fact that a book “Designing Interactions” mentioned the concept back in 2007.
 Steve Rogers, the author, briefly mentioned the idea even further back during a BBC redesign in 2002.
-They likened it to the way a pair of Dr Marten's mold themselves to your foot.
+They likened it to the way a pair of Dr Marten’s mould themselves to your foot.

 Since then, the site has been redesigned a few times and the latest has abandoned the touchy-feely nature of the original patina idea.
 I wonder if there is still an idea there that might be even more subtly at work in the background of the site.
-A little more Googling yielded Power Points, PDFs and blog posts referencing Steve Rogers and "Digital Patina" as late as 2012.
+A little more Googling yielded Power Points, PDFs, and blog posts referencing Steve Rogers and "Digital Patina" as late as 2012.

 ### Progressive Reduction

 In a similar way, an idea called [Progressive Reduction](https://www.uxbooth.com/articles/progressive-content/) aims to simplify a user experience visually depending on how much an app or tool is used.
-It is an interesting idea that relates to patina in that it is influenced by a user's experience but to me it is a more utilitarian idea that works alongside familiarity with a set of tasks.
+It is an interesting idea that relates to patina in that it is influenced by a user’s experience but to me it is a more utilitarian idea that works alongside familiarity with a set of tasks.

 Similarity, the latest Android system update tracks how many times you dismiss a notification and asks if you would like to cancel future notifications.
 This is a very useful application of progressive reduction, but still, it is not Patina.